 Middle Cerebral Artery (MCA) Infarction

-Middle cerebral artery has the main trunk (M1) and it divides into two M2 Branches.
+The middle cerebral artery has the main trunk (M1) and it divides into two M2 Branches.
 The M1 (horizontal branch) supplies the basal ganglia and M2 (Sylvian branches) supplies part of the parietal, frontal and temporal lobes.
 As MCA supplies a wide territory it is extremely important to rule out MCA occlusion.
-The MCA syndrome causes contralateral arm and face numbness and weakness, gaze deviation towards the affected side.
+The MCA syndrome causes contralateral arm and facial numbness and weakness, gaze deviation towards the affected side.
 Aphasia in the left-sided lesions and neglect in the right-sided lesions.